 KBW analyst David Conrad on Tuesday said that JPMorgan Chase could be broken up if stock price multiples remain low over the long term.

-Konrad said that his firm did not think that JPMorgan CEO James Dimon was “going anywhere soon,” in the wake of the company's $2 billion second-quarter hedge trading loss and its suspension of its share buyback program, but that “should the market continue to depress the multiples of universal banks regardless of underlying values, we believe the board may explore options to unlock value.”
+Konrad said that his firm did not think that JPMorgan CEO James Dimon was “going anywhere soon,” in the wake of the company's $2 billion second-quarter hedge and its suspension of its share buyback program, but that “should the market continue to depress the multiples of universal banks regardless of underlying values, we believe the board may explore options to unlock value.”

 The analyst added that “contrary to public opinion, that JPM provides less regulatory risk to the system as a consolidated company than broken up.”